vsr83/orbits.js/README.md

     * True-of-Date (ToD)
     * Pseudo-Earth-Fixed (PEF)
     * Earth-Fixed (EFI)
+    * Local Tangent Plane - East, North, Up (ENU)
-* Extended Hipparcos Compliation (XHIP) stars with magnitudes below 6.
+* Extended Hipparcos Compliation (XHIP) stars with configurable magnitude limit.
 * VSOP87A for the computation of positions of planets.
-* Accurate computation of the position of the Moon.
+* ELP2000-82B for accurate computation of the position of the Moon with configurable truncation.
 * Computation of Stellar aberration.
 * Keplerian elements:
     * Approximate positions of planets.
     * Osculating Keplerian elements.
     * Keplerian propagation of orbits.
+* Solar Eclipses.

+The JSON files are generated as follows:
+* VSOP87A : npm run vsop87a
+* Hipparcos : npm run xhip
+* Constellation boundaries : npm run cbnd
+* ELP2000-82B : npm run elp2000

 Click below to execute an example of a simple application using most features of the library.
 [![Screenshot.](example_gui/scrshot.png)](https://vsr83.github.io/orbits.js/example_gui/index.html)